top of page

 Directed by Robbie Leppzer

-78 minutes • 2005/2021 Digitally Remastered HD Version • Closed Captions
+78 minutes • 2005/2023 Digitally Remastered 4K/HD Version • Closed Captions

 ABOUT

-When the United States invaded Iraq in 2003, there was a huge protest against this war across the country and around the world, which was largely ignored by the American mainstream media.
+When the United States invaded Iraq twenty years ago in 2003, there was a huge protest against this war across the country and around the world, which was largely ignored by the American mainstream media.
 In an unprecedented day of global protest—one month before the invasion began—over 15 million people around the world demonstrated against this impending war.

 In the United States, grassroots citizen opposition during the first 18 months of the Iraq war grew at a larger and faster rate than during the Vietnam anti-war movement of the 1960s.
 Americans protested against this war in hundreds of cities and towns across the country.

-THE PEACE PATRIOTS is an intimate portrait of American dissenters reflecting on their personal participation as engaged citizens in a time of war.
+THE PEACE PATRIOTS is a primer about the various ways people express dissent as engaged citizens in a time of war.

 The film features contemporary music by Grammy Award winner Steve Earle, Pete Seeger, Ani DiFranco, Billy Bragg, Jonatha Brooke, Stephan Smith, Saul Williams, DJ Spooky, Jami Sieber, Shelley Doty and original music by John Sheldon.